Talking About Sex Can Be Hard — but This Will Help

 But before we move on, one more tip …

-DON’T bring up sensitive topics that require listening, processing, or discussion during sex or even post coitus.
-It will stop the moment.
-Especially if it involves criticism.
+DON’T bring up sensitive topics that require listening, processing, or discussion during sex or even post coitus — especially if it involves criticism.
 Sex brings us into a heightened state of sensitivity, in which we don't receive feedback well (even under the best intentions).
 Even worse, bringing up big topics during sex puts your partner into a highly vulnerable position to have to answer when they feel trapped, with no lead up.
-This is guaranteed to not only hurt their feelings but to leave them feeling powerless because this is coming out of the blue.
+This is guaranteed to trigger even the best and most conscious listeners and leave them feeling powerless because this is coming out of the blue.
 Avoid what I call “trapped conversations” that put a person on the spot.
+Discuss sex outside of having sex where you both have the mental capacity to truly listen and discuss.

 Now onto this second very powerful type of sex conversation that will help you feel more comfortable and free talking about sex in the moment …

-Discovery conversations are invitations to be explore and understand, to share your wants and desires, and also to give feedback in a safe setting.
+Discovery conversations are invitations to explore and understand each other (and yourselves), to share your wants and desires, and also to give feedback in a safe setting.

 Use open-ended questions to learn about your partner:

-Sex topics no longer feel as intimidating when you get to share what you want more of.
+Both people engaging in open and curious discovery creates a platform to express your needs and desires and deliver feedback without putting your partner on the spot.
+Over time, sex topics will no longer feel as intimidating when you get to share what you want more of.

 When to schedule a discovery conversation

 This conversation warrants sensitivity and kindness, as well as spaciousness and lack of pressure.
-You want to create a safe space for each other to open up vulnerably, share your experience, ask for you need and want, and sometimes negotiate a solution to a challenge and not be distracted by other things.
+You want to create a safe space for each other to open up vulnerably, share your experience, ask for what you need and want, and maybe even negotiate a solution to a challenge and not be distracted by other things.

 Timing is everything.